 Can black plastic be recycled?

-In short, yes, black plastic can be recycled.
+So in short, yes, black plastic can be recycled.
 However, most local councils don’t actually offer black plastic recycling.
 This is because it’s quite tricky to sort black plastics from other materials.

 The equipment that is used to sort plastic in recycling centres is called near-infrared, so it uses light to sort out the plastics.
 The near-infrared can’t detect the pigment used to colour the plastic black, so it gets missed and more often than not ends up in landfill.